 POST-WAR REACTION – Three Studies for Figures at the Base of a Crucifixion by Francis Bacon

 First shown in London in April 1945, this work provoked immediate consternation.
 One writer went as far as to claim that ‘there was painting in England before the Three Studies, and painting after them, and no one … can confuse the two’.
-The painting of three pale figures with distended necks, isolated against a hot orange background, is invested with a raw power which is both unsettling and remarkably repressive.
+The painting of three pale figures with distended necks, isolated against a hot orange background, is invested with a raw power that is both unsettling and remarkably repressive.
 Bacon later related these distorted creatures to The Eumenides, vengeful furies of Greek mythology.
-Of course the title itself refers to the crucifixion, a horrendous form of execution which sits – not without contradiction – at the heart of the Christian faith.
-With deficient limbs these bodies appear surreal, tortured by stress and pain, perhaps evoking the new pessimistic post-war world of Nazi concentration camps and nuclear weapons.
-In the words of Francis Bacon himself: “When I am told that my paintings are disturbing, poignant or shocking, I wonder if life isn’t even more disturbing, poignant or shocking”.
+Of course, the title itself refers to the crucifixion, a horrendous form of execution that sits – not without contradiction – at the heart of the Christian faith.
+With deficient limbs, these bodies appear surreal, tortured by stress and pain, perhaps evoking the new pessimistic post-war world of Nazi concentration camps and nuclear weapons.
+In the words of Francis Bacon himself: “When I am told that my paintings are disturbing, poignant or shocking, I wonder if life isn’t even more disturbing, poignant or shocking.”

 Tate Britain: Three Studies for Figures at the Base of a Crucifixion by Francis Bacon.
 Photo Credit: © Ingrid Wallenborg.

-Note: Since its creation in 1984 Tate Britain is also home to the annual Turner Price, awarded under much media scrutiny to an outstanding British artist.
-Whoever wins, the prize continues to provoke a healthy debate about all aspects of the visual arts.
+Note: Since its creation in 1984, Tate Britain is also home to the annual Turner Price, awarded under much media scrutiny to an outstanding British artist.
+Whoever wins the prize continues to provoke a healthy debate about all aspects of the visual arts.
 After a fact-filled and enlightening tour of Tate Britain led by a Blue Badge Tourist Guide, you will be even better armed to join this debate!